 Subsequently, I had a number of technical, people and business leadership roles (Head Architect, acting VP Engineering, VP Product Management, VP Business Development, VP Partner Engineering) and I'm grateful to Novell for sending me to the HBS Program for Leadship Development to enhance my business skills before taking over business management functions.

-The acquisition of Novell by Attachmate ended my career with SUSE and despite my determination to work in a leading role for a small company, I ended up in Deutsche Telekom AG.
-The BU Cloud Services (in DBU) feels like a small startup in many ways, so this is less strange than it sounds ...
-In my VP Cloud Technology function I head the unit that develops our Consumer Cloud platform (DLS/Mediencenter) and the OpenStack based hosting infrastructure for hosting our software partners in DT's TelekomCloud BusinessMarketplace.
+The acquisition of Novell by Attachmate ended my career with SUSE and the next step was being part of the BU Cloud Services in Deutsche Telekom's P&I which was had a lot of the startup spirit I was looking for..
+In my VP Cloud Technology function I headed the unit that developed the Consumer Cloud Storage platform (DLS/Mediencenter) and the OpenStack based hosting infrastructure for hosting the software partners apps in DT's TelekomCloud BusinessMarketplace.

-I'm involved in the following OpenStack projects: Nova,Cinder
+I'm involved in the following OpenStack projects: Nova,Cinder,Release